BertrandToulas/my-apps-downloader/README.md

 **Can I contribute?
 Can I download my own list of apps?**
 Yes to both!
 The script is licensed under GNU General Public License v3.0.
 Changes, improvements and additions welcome.
 To customize the list of apps you'd like to download, simply edit `apps.py`.
 See inside the file for instructions.
-You will most likely have to test any app you want do add though, as every site is built differently.
+Use `test_my-apps-downloader.py` to test any app you may add, as every site is built differently.